 On the FAFSA form, there is a question that asks about drug convictions.

 "Has the student been convicted for the possession or sale of illegal drugs for an offense that occurred while the student was receiving federal student aid (grants, loans, and/or work-study)?"

 Use the FAFSA Drug Conviction Worksheet to help you respond.
 Your answer will be one of the following:

-If you are convicted of possessing or selling drugs after you submit your FAFSA, you must notify your financial aid administrator immediately.
-You will lose your eligibility and be required to pay back all aid you received after your conviction.
+If you are convicted of possessing or selling drugs after you submit your FAFSA you will lose your eligibility and be required to pay back all aid you received.

 Follow these steps to ensure you receive any financial aid for which you are eligible.